-If you have a validly issued passport and USCIS approves your NACARA application, your passport will be stamped with temporary evidence of your permanent resident status.
+If you have a validly issued passport and USCIS approves your NACARA application, your passport may be stamped with temporary evidence of your permanent resident status.

 If You Cannot Attend Your Interview

-See the “Asylum Office Locator” link on the right for fax numbers and addresses.
+See the “Asylum Office Locator” page for fax numbers and addresses.